 Ann-Charlotte: Just tried Closfy and although it’s simple enough to use there are several things that make me not like it.
 For starters the language, several spelling/grammatical/word errors in the instructions/information, and also that all items you add are stretched to perfect squares, although you get the option of resizing the pic when first adding the items that is totally disregarded, it’s very annoying as it’s altering the scale of the items.

 There’s an option to get “your best colors”, which simply is a description of the classic four seasons.
 You can also get suggestions on what your best silhouette is, determined by five classic body shape geometric figures.
 A third option is you can get fashion advice, which is about $25 per advice, judging from the info in the app overall that’s nothing I would pay to get so I can’t really review that feature.

-Granted I only added a few items and only created two outfits this isn’t an app I can say I recommend and I’m removing it from my phone.
+Granted I only added a few items and only created two outfits this isn’t an outfit planning app I can say I recommend and I’m removing it from my phone.